 1) anti-inflammatory therapy

-2) adaptation of the edges of the wound, stimulation of the growth of granulations
+2) adaptation of wound edges, stimulation of granulation growth

-3) stimulating wound cleansing processes, creating rest for the wound
+3) stimulating wound cleansing processes, creating peace for the wound

 4) correct 1) and 3)

-036. When healing a wound, secondary intention is expedient in the second phase
+036. When healing a wound by secondary intention, it is advisable in the second phase

 1) anti-inflammatory treatment